Polypharmacy Observed in Over Half of Nursing Home Residents with Cognitive Disorders

 Understaffed nursing homes may use antipsychotic drugs for purposes of convenience to chemically restrain patients, who would otherwise require additional care and attention.
 While a non-pharmocological approach to treating dementia is always favorable, facilities that engage in neglect and elder abuse often sedate residents with antipsychotics before even attempting to use therapies that do not utilize pharmaceuticals.
 In addition to increasing the risks of polypharmacy unnecessarily, the use of antipsychotics as restraints violates your loved one’s Patients’ Rights.
 Non-profit organizations such as the California Advocates for Nursing Home Reform (CANHR) are working to end the abuse of antipsychotic drugs in skilled nursing facilities.

-The attorneys at the Law Offices of Ben Yeroushalmi are dedicated to protecting the rights of victims of nursing home neglect.
+The attorneys at the Yeroushalmi Law are dedicated to protecting the rights of victims of nursing home neglect.
 With years of experience in elder abuse litigation, we specialize in neglect cases and can help you with yours.
 If you believe your loved one is being chemically restrained, we encourage you to contact us today to speak with an elder abuse specialist.

 spinner